Fusion breakthrough is a milestone for climate, clean energy

 WASHINGTON (AP) — Scientists announced Tuesday that they have for the first time produced more energy in a fusion reaction than was used to ignite it — a major breakthrough in the decades-long quest to harness the process that powers the sun.

-Researchers at the Lawrence Livermore National Laboratory in California achieved the result, which is called net energy gain, the Energy Department said.
-Net energy gain has been an elusive goal because fusion happens at such high temperatures and pressures that it is incredibly difficult to control.
+Researchers at the Lawrence Livermore National Laboratory in California achieved the result last week, the Energy Department said.
+Known as a net energy gain, the goal has been elusive because fusion happens at such high temperatures and pressures that it is incredibly difficult to control.

 The breakthrough will pave the way for advancements in national defense and the future of clean power, Energy Secretary Jennifer Granholm and other officials said.

-“Ignition allows us to replicate for the first time certain conditions that are found only in the stars and the sun,” Granholm told a news conference in Washington.
-“This milestone moves us one significant step closer to the possibility of zero-carbon abundant fusion energy powering our society.”
+“Ignition allows us to replicate for the first time certain conditions that are found only in the stars and the sun,″ Granholm told a news conference in Washington.
+“This milestone moves us one significant step closer” to having zero-carbon fusion energy “powering our society.”

-Appearing with Granholm, White House science adviser Arati Prabhakar called the fusion ignition “a tremendous example of what perseverance really can achieve” and “an engineering marvel beyond belief.”
+Appearing with Granholm, White House science adviser Arati Prabhakar called the fusion ignition achieved Dec.
+5 “a tremendous example of what perseverance really can achieve” and “an engineering marvel beyond belief.″

-Proponents of fusion hope that it could one day offer nearly limitless, carbon-free energy and displace fossil fuels and other traditional energy sources.
-Producing energy that powers homes and businesses from fusion is still decades away.
-But researchers said the announcement marked a significant advance nonetheless.
+Proponents of fusion hope it could one day displace fossil fuels and other traditional energy sources.
+Producing carbon-free energy that powers homes and businesses from fusion is still decades away.
+But researchers said the announcement marked a significant leap forward.

 “It’s almost like it’s a starting gun going off,” said professor Dennis Whyte, director of the Plasma Science and Fusion Center at the Massachusetts Institute of Technology and a leader in fusion research.
 “We should be pushing towards making fusion energy systems available to tackle climate change and energy security.”